Sharansebastian/Privileged-Access-Management-PAM-Lab-with-HashiCorp-Vault/README.md

 - Added these 4 things:

-  Create two identities: admin, operator
+Create two identities:

+    admin, operator

-  Give them different Vault policies: Admin can manage the secret; Operator can retrieve it but cannot modify it.
+Give them different Vault policies:

+    Admin can manage the secret; Operator can retrieve it but cannot modify it.

 Demonstrate token lifecycle

     Login/authenticate
     Receive token
     Use token
     Show TTL/expiration
     Let it expire or revoke it
     Demonstrate that access subsequently fails.
 Show the audit trail

     Authentication event
     Secret read
     Token issuance/use
     Failed unauthorized attempt
     Token revocation/expiration

-can i implement this suggestion in this project
+- Here's how each piece maps to the UI (http://127.0.0.1:8200, logged in with your Root Token):

+1. Create the two policies

+Left sidebar → Policies → ACL Policies → Create ACL policy

+Name it admin-policy, paste in the same HCL from before:

+    path "secret/data/database-admin" {
+      capabilities = ["create", "read", "update", "delete"]
+    }
+Save.
+Repeat for operator-policy with:

+    path "secret/data/database-admin" {
+      capabilities = ["read"]
+    }

+2. Create the two identities (tokens)

+In your second terminal window (with Root Token active):

+    vault token create -policy="admin-policy" -display-name="admin-user" -ttl=5m

+Copy the token it prints.

+    vault token create -policy="operator-policy" -display-name="operator-user" -ttl=3m

+Copy this one too.

+Then back in the browser:

+   Sign out of the UI (top-right menu).

+   On the login screen, paste the operator token as the credential → sign in.

+   Browse to Secrets → secret/ → database-admin → confirm you can view it but editing/saving fails.

+   Sign out, sign back in with the admin token → confirm editing succeeds.

+3. Demonstrate access differences

+  Do this step in the CLI, as the UI doesn't offer this step
+- Log in using the operator token as the credential and type:

+      vault kv get secret/database-admin
+  Should get an error or permission denied

+- Try editing/saving it →

+      vault kv put secret/database-admin username="dbadmin" password="SuperSecretPassword1234"
+   should get an error or permission denied

+- Log out by & log back in with the admin token

+      set VAULT_TOKEN=paste_admin_token

+  → try editing → it succeeds.

+4. Token lifecycle (TTL + revocation)

+Part A: You've already covered expiration.
+Since you set -ttl=2m and -ttl=5m and tested logging in after they ran out — that's the "let it expire" half of Step 4 already done. ✅

+Part B: Now demonstrate manual revocation (the other half)

+This is different from expiration — instead of waiting for a token to die naturally, an admin actively kills it early (e.g., if someone's laptop was stolen, or their access needs to be cut immediately).

+1. Create a fresh token to revoke (so you're not reusing an already-expired one):

+       vault token create -policy="operator-policy" -display-name="operator-user-2" -ttl=1h

+Copy this new token.
+Notice the TTL is long (1 hour) — the point here is proving revocation kills it immediately, not because it expired.

+2. Confirm it currently works — log into via CLI:

+       set VAULT_TOKEN=paste_new_operator_token
+       vault kv get secret/database-admin

+→ should succeed.

+3. Switch back to Root Token, then revoke it:

+       set VAULT_TOKEN=paste_your_root_token
+       vault token revoke paste_new_operator_token

+4. Prove access now fails — switch back to the revoked token and try again:

+       set VAULT_TOKEN=paste_new_operator_token
+       vault kv get secret/database-admin

+→ should now fail with permission denied / invalid token — even though its TTL (1 hour) hadn't run out yet.
+This is the key proof: revocation cuts access instantly, regardless of remaining TTL

+5. Audit trail

+This part is CLI-only — Vault's dev-mode UI doesn't have a built-in log viewer for the audit file.
+You'd still need to enable it via CLI (Step 7) and read vault-audit.log in Notepad/cat, even if everything else was done through the browser.
+The UI actions still get logged to that same file, since audit logging captures all access regardless of whether it came from CLI or UI.

+I've also created entities, groups but it is a long process and above my project definition.
+But I have uploaded the workflow of what i did everything till above this project definition.
+Check that too.

+# Note: Eventually you'll get angry trying this project, even i got. but trying out this will give you a experience.